npm/static-pages/jobs.md

 We have two new open positions:

 * [Digital Marketing Manager](https://jobs.lever.co/npmjs/8ea3d170-62be-48aa-9d01-12ed6edc0195)
+## Closing date for the Digital Marketing Manager is Friday, November 3, 2017

 * [VP Sales](https://jobs.lever.co/npmjs/0d636c99-d432-40e4-8e14-4752e906b885)

-## Closing date for these positions is Friday, November 3, 2017
+## Closing date for the VP Sales is Friday, November 17, 2017

-We are in the screening process for the following positions:
+We are in the screening process for the following position:

-* Support Technician
 * Head of Finance

 Follow [@npm_hiring](https://twitter.com/npm_hiring) on Twitter.